iqtree/iqtree.github.io/workshop/molevol2019.md

 Similarly, you can compute gCF and sCF for the tree under unpartitioned model:

-	iqtree -t turtle.fa.treefile --gcf turtle.loci.treefile -s turtle.fa --scf 100
+	iqtree-beta -t turtle.fa.treefile --gcf turtle.loci.treefile -s turtle.fa --scf 100

 > **QUESTIONS:**
 >
 > * Visualise `turtle.nex.treefile.cf.tree`in FigTree.
+>
 > * How do gCF and sCF values look compared with bootstrap supports?
+>
 > * Visualise `turtle.fa.treefile.cf.tree`.
 How do these values look like now on the contradicting branch?
 {: .tip}

+> **FINAL QUESTION:**
-> **FINAL QUESTION:** In your opinion, which tree do you think is the true tree, given all analyses done in this Tutorial?
+> * In your opinion, which tree do you think is the true tree, given all analyses done in this Tutorial?
+{: .tip}

 7) Resampling partitions and sites (optional)
 ------------------------------------------
 <div class="hline"></div>

-Instead of bootstrap resampling sites, it is recommended to resample partitions and then sites within resampled partitions ([Gadagkar et al., 2005]).
-This may help to reduce high supports for a wrong branch.
+Instead of bootstrap resampling sites, it is recommended to resample partitions and then sites within resampled partitions ([Hoang et al., 2018]).
+This may help to reduce over-confident branch supports.

 	iqtree -s turtle.fa -spp turtle.nex -bb 1000 -nt AUTO -bsam GENESITE -pre turtle.bsam